LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccountPasswordHashByUid-get-">Account Password (GET)</h4>
  This API use to retrive the hashed password of a specified account in Cloud Storage.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-password)

 ```java